A Critical Look At Tokenwise Reward-Guided Text Generation: Conclusion

 \section{Conclusion}

 We have discussed the pitfalls in tokenwise, decoding-time reward-guided text generation (RGTG) with reward models trained on full sequences.
 These pitfalls can lead to inadequate reward during the autoregressive decoding process and may lead to subpar performance.
-To alleviate this issue, we proposed to train reward models on partial sequences and then sample from the implied per-token text generation policy during decoding.
+To alleviate this, we train reward models on partial sequences and then sample from the implied per-token text generation policy during decoding.
 We proved that this policy is a ratio of \emph{two} distinct reinforcement learning from human feedback (RLHF) policies.
 This means that this policy is not equivalent to the standard offline RLHF methods.
 However, we have also shown that it is intractable to obtain a tokenwise policy that is equivalent to a \emph{single} RLHF policy.
-Training a partial-sequence reward model can thus be seen as a tradeoff between avoiding the pitfall of using full-sequence reward model in RGTG and tractability.
-Our experiment results validated our approach: it performs better than a recent RGTG method, ARGS, that leverages full-sequence reward models.
+Our experiment results validated our approach: it performs better than recent RGTG methods such as ARGS, that leverages full-sequence reward models, and CD.
+We discuss limitations of our work in Appendix~\ref{app:lim}.